sajjadali54/SajjadAli54/README.md

 - 👋 Hi, I’m @SajjadAli54
+- 👋 I currently have 2 and half years of working experience as Java developer.
-- 👀 I’m interested in Web front end and Machine Learning.
+- 👀 I’m interested in Java development, Web front end and Machine Learning.
 - 🌱 I’m currently doing undergrad in computer science(2023).
 - 💞️ I’m looking to work remotely.
 - 📫 You can reach me at : khaskhelisajjadali6@gmail.com